jab-r/rust-nostr-relay/nip-kr.md

 ## Message Formats

 NIP-SERVICE profile binding
-- This specification can be invoked via NIP-SERVICE (see nip-service.md) using service-request (kind 40910) with action_type="rotation" and profile="nip-kr/0.1.0".
+- This specification can be invoked via NIP-SERVICE (see nip-service.md).
+In production, the rotate-request payload SHOULD be carried as an MLS application message to the admin group and transported via a Nostr kind 445 envelope (MLS-first).
+The generic 40910 service-request is a dev/test fallback.
 - Implementations MAY continue to accept the native rotate-request (kind 40901).
-A deployment can support both, aliasing 40910 requests to this profile.
+A deployment can support both, aliasing MLS-first/40910 requests to this profile.

 ### rotate-request (Nostr event)